csc19601128/Phynixx/README.md

 Phynixx is a XA compliant technique for non transactional resources.
 It's enables resources to join a XA transaction.

-this java solutions is compliant to JTA 1.2
+This java solutions is compliant to JTA 1.2

 Documentation see [http://csc19601128.github.io/Phynixx/](http://csc19601128.github.io/Phynixx/)